 Ultimately, he decided on 18 poems because the number corresponds to the Hebrew word, “chai,” or life, the last part of Yehuda Amichai’s name.
 In Hebrew, letters have numerical equivalents.
 All together, Amichai means “My people lives!”

-The poems are listed here alphabetically/numerically.
-The initial, numbered poems come from one of Amichai’s early collections, Time.
+The poems are listed here in the order of their appearance in the book.
+The numbered poems come from one of Amichai’s early collections, Time.
 More will be written about each of the poems as this blog progresses.
 For instance, please see the blog entry on Yom Kippur.

 Among Three or Four in the Room

 I Am in Great Distress

 My Little Girl Looks

 From Man Thou Art and Unto Man Thou Shalt Return

 When I Returned, They Told Me There is No